Yomguithereal/psia-python-advanced/decks/intro.md

 1. Did you attend Rubing Chen's classes prev. semester?
 2. Are some of you completely new to python?
-3. Which languages do you speak/understand?
-4. What computer/OS are you usign?
+3. What computer/OS are you using?
-5. How did you install Python?
+4. How did you install Python?
-6. Research-oriented?
+5. Research-oriented?
 Knowledge of social sciences methodology?

 ---